benaryee/assessment/README.md

    ```

     where `[environment]` is the environment you want to build the application for.
 The available environments are: `dev`, `example`.
-   A sample profile is provided in the `application-example.properties` file for each environment.
+   A sample profile is provided in the `application-example.properties` file.
 You can modify the profiles as per your requirements.

 2. **Run the Applications:**